raheelaahmed/guage-calculator/README.md

 ### calculate_gauge():

+(Calculates the gauge based on swatch measurements.)
 This function calculates guage for any kind of project.
 It calculates Stiches per inch Rows per inch based on the input took from the user in start function. math.ceil method is used to round up the calculated numbers as whole number.
 It print out the result(guage for. the project). as well.

 ### blanket_row_stitch_calculation():

+(Calculates rows and stitches needed for the project based on user input.)
 This function is used to calculated Stiches per row Total Rows need for the project based on the user input for length and width of the project.
 It uses the input from global variables and use them in calculations and ask user for required project length and required project width and uses the input to calculate the Stiches per row Total Rows need for the project.
 It also uses math.ceil to round up the result as whole number.
 It print out the result as well.

 ### project_cost():

+(Estimates yarn amount and cost based on project dimensions and yarn information.)
 This function calculates the estimated yarn and cost for the project based on the input provided be the user.
 It also uses the input from global variables for the calculations and take input to the amount of yarn used in swatch in grams then takes the input for the required project length and width and caculates how many ball of yarn needed for the project.
 It also takes input from the user for price of the yarn per 100g and calculates the cost for the project.
 It print out the result fot the estimated yaarn and estimated cost for the project.

 ### menu():

+(Displays a menu with options to choose functionalities and handles user input.)
 This the the function menu, it has option as 1,2,3,0 and while loop is usd. to check the conditions.
 * option 1 is for calculate_gauge().
 * option 2 is for blanket_row_stitch_calculation().